assuncao-leo/AI-Translator/README.md

 # AI-Translator
-Translator App to generate subtitles (STR) for videos of any language using ChatGPT AI.
+Translator App to generate subtitles (SRT) for videos of any language using ChatGPT AI.